Glauber: Jets' QB situation offers an interesting dynamic

 But those plans can change if it becomes apparent as the preseason progresses and either Bridgewater or Darnold shows enough progress to warrant the No. 1 job.
 Bridgewater has shown a nice touch through the offseason and into training camp, and there is reason to believe he can get back to the form that once made him a franchise quarterback in Minnesota.
 That could mean McCown is the odd man out, but he’s known coming into the season that a 38-year-old’s hold on the starting job in this league is hardly assured.
 If Bridgewater does end up starting, he can potentially attract trade offers, which would still leave the Jets with Darnold and McCown if GM Mike Maccagnan gets a deal he can’t resist.

-It’s an interesting dynamic for sure, but a scenario where the Jets are dealing from a position of strength at the most important position on their roster.
+It’s an interesting scenario where the Jets are dealing from a position of strength at the most important position on their roster.
 And when’s the last time you could say that about a team that has struggled to find quarterback stability for decades?
 Answer: Almost never.

 Comments